robinagandhi/swa/pages/syllabus.md

 Due to the current and advanced nature of this class, it is under constant revision!
 Expect shuffling of course topics as we progress through the semester.
 Constructive feedback on the content is highly encouraged.
 Fork it on Github!

 # Supplies
-* To support class activities a laptop or desktop computer is required.
+* To support class activities and access course materials, a laptop or desktop computer with a webcam and mic is required.
 * A notebook, and pencil.
 We will be doing a lot of drawing!

 # Important Dates
-### Mid-term Exam for Fall 2020
+### Mid-term Exam for Fall 2021

-  * Available on Canvas starting October 10th
+  * Available on Canvas starting October 9th

-### Final Exam for Fall 2020
+### Final Exam for Fall 2021

-  * Available on Canvas starting December 12th
+  * Available on Canvas starting December 11th.
+Final Grade Available by December 31st

-### Final Grade Availability for Fall 2020

-  * Available by December 29th

 # Emails
 All email sent to me regarding the class must have the class descriptor and your name in the subject field, e.g. (8420 - TOPIC).
 We will be using Canvas for the course.